Skeptomenos/Keystone/README.md

 The AI will guide you through:
 - **New Projects:** Design thinking, ideation, and MVP scoping.
 - **Existing Projects:** Intelligent retrofit with source attribution and architecture mapping.
-- **Updates:** Seamless migration to the latest framework version using Shadow Files.
+- **Updates:** Seamless migration to the latest framework version using Smart Merging.

 ---